samyak122001/Loan-Status-Prediction/readme.txt

 Make predictions on the test dataset using the best model.
 Save the predictions to the test_predictions.csv file.
 The predicted loan statuses for the test dataset will be saved in the test_predictions.csv file.

 Results
 The project trains and evaluates multiple machine learning models, including Logistic Regression, Decision Tree, Random Forest, and Gradient Boosting.
 The best-performing model is selected based on the weighted F1-score.

 The best model's performance and hyperparameters are printed in the console output.
 The predictions for the test dataset are saved in the test_predictions.csv file.

 Contributing

 Contributions to the project are welcome.
 If you find any issues or have suggestions for improvement, please create an issue or submit a pull request.

-License
-This project is licensed under the MIT License.

-Feel free to customize the readme file based on your specific project details and requirements.